theatlasroom/tidbits/languages/ruby.md

 - High level, _interpreted_, _oo_
 - Developed by Yukihiro Matsumoto (Matz)
 - Everything is an object
+  - Methods have implicit return, returing the last evaluated expression in a method body
 - local variables should lowercase with `snake_casing`
 - `method!` methods mutate their caller
 - `method?` methods return true / false